ABET: EC 2000

 For most of its history, ABET's accreditation criteria specifically outlined the major elements that accredited engineering programs must have, including the program curricula, the faculty type and the facilities.
 However, in the mid-1990s, the engineering community began to question the appropriateness of such rigid accreditation requirements.

 After intense discussion, in 1997, ABET adopted Engineering Criteria 2000 (EC2000).
 The EC2000 criteria shifted the focus away from the inputs (what material is taught) and to the outputs (what students learned).
 EC2000 stresses continuous improvement and accounts for specific missions and goals of the individual institutions and programs.

 The intention of this approach was to enable innovation in engineering programs rather than forcing all programs to conform to a standard, as well as to encourage new assessment processes and program improvements.

 ISO 9000:2015

-ABET- Accreditation is certified by the International Organization for Standardization.
+ABET Accreditation is certified by the International Organization for Standardization.
 ISO 9000 family of quality management systems standards is designed to help organizations ensure that they meet the needs of customers and other stakeholders while meeting statutory and regulatory requirements related to a product or service.

-International recognition

-ABET's accreditation process is recognized by these international entities:

-Miscellaneous
+Licensing and credentialing

 To become a licensed professional engineer, one common prerequisite is graduation from an Engineering Accreditation Commission (EAC) of ABET-accredited program.
 Requirements for professional engineer testing for EAC accredited programs vary from state to state.